kevinctofel/excellent_stream/src/posts/Hello Watchy.md

 {% imagePlaceholder "./src/assets/images/blog/IMG_0872.jpeg", "Watchy eInk display" %}

 That said, I think anyone can put this together.
-It took me all of 15 minutes with about 10 of them trying to insert the small buttons into their proper slots: The included two piece case is a little fiddly with such small parts.
+It took me all of 15 minutes with about 10 of them trying to insert the small buttons into their proper slots.
+The included two piece case is a little fiddly with such small parts.
 After that, I configured Watchy to connect to my home's wireless network and synchronized the time and date.
 Done!

 {% imagePlaceholder "./src/assets/images/blog/IMG_0877.jpeg", "Watchy working on my wrist" %}